rubygems/guides/setting-up-webauthn-mfa.md

 * A hardware security token (sometimes called a security key), such as a YubiKey or Google Titan Key.
+* A built-in hardware device, such as TouchID, FaceID or Windows Hello.
 * A browser that supports the "Passkey" standard.
 Up-to-date versions of Chrome, Safari, Firefox and Edge all support this standard.